School Counselor Careers

 Today, school counselors are some of the most important and prominent members of a school’s faculty.
 They’re caring, compassionate, and genuinely concerned with the well being of the children they deal with. if you’re looking to make a difference in a child’s life and want to help him form his future, a school counseling career might be exactly what you’re looking for.

 To become a school counselor you will need to go through a rather rigorous amount of schooling.
-This includes obtaining a Bachelor’s Degree, then a Master’s Degree, and finally entering into a Doctorate or PhD program.
-If you are serious about entering into this field of study, request information from programs available for you here.
+This includes obtaining a Bachelor's Degree, then a Master's Degree, and finally entering into a Doctorate or PhD program.
+Visit our school counseling degree page to learn more about the educational pathway.

 Why Do We Need School Counselors?